-Project activity has the full documentation that it is in compliance with all environmental laws and regulations of the Host Country.
-Vilhena's project activity presents the operational license N° 0002271/NUCOF/SEDAM, good through July 26th, 2008.
+The project activity has the full documentation that it is in compliance with all environmental laws and regulations of the Host Country.
+The activity of the slaughtering and refrigeration of cattle are placed under the process of the operational license N° 0002271/NUCOF/SEDAM, good through July 26th, 2008.